 - The improved highway reduces carbon emissions by enhancing transit use and nonmotorized travel.

-- The SR 520 Program supports several major enhancement projects in the Washington Park Arboretum, including removing the old SR 520 on- and off-ramps and never-used R.H.
-Thomson “Ramps to Nowhere” that ran through the park.
+- The SR 520 Program supports several major enhancement projects in the Washington Park Arboretum.
+One effort is to remove old ramps that ran through the park.
+These include the old SR 520 on- and off-ramps and never-used R.H.
+Thomson "Ramps to Nowhere."

 - Additional SR 520 environmental projects are enhancing parks, streams, wetlands and other natural areas across the region to mitigate for the effects of project construction.

 - The SR 520 Program installed eight large, fish-friendly culverts on the Eastside to aid fish migration.

 Visit our Environment tab to learn more about the program's environmental initiatives.

 Promotes a smarter design

 WSDOT employs a planning process called "practical design" that engages the community early on to help us make project decisions that produce cost-effective, sustainable results.
 On the SR 520 Program, practical design has reduced costs and improved results in the following ways: